nyorain/vil/docs/own/workstack.md

 - [ ] investigate 255-overflow-like bug in shader debugger when
       resizing
-- [ ] full commandbuffer/record timings.
+- [ ] fix bad vk::name impls.
+E.g. for DescriptorSetLayout, the stages
-	- [ ] also full batch timings?
+- [ ] submission chaining rework, allowing cows
-- [] rework command hook to issue cow objects and resolve them correctly when needed.
+- [ ] rework command hook to issue cow objects and resolve them correctly when needed.
 	- [ ] in there: store the needed source information (size/level/layer etc)
 	      so we don't need to access the original resources when processing it, e.g. in the shader debugger.
 		  See the todo there
+- [ ] full commandbuffer/record timings.
+	- [ ] for this we need proper prefix-matching support in CommandHook.
+WIP
+	- [ ] also full batch timings?
 - [ ] commandHook support for khr_dynamic_rendering.
       find a sample to test it with. basically need some renderpass-splitting-light.